-- IF not OUR minds, then the minds of our General Practitioners or Endocrinologist, who tend to like to remind us of the detrimental health repercussions of being overweight.
+- IF not OUR minds, then the minds of our General Practitioners or Endocrinologists, who tend to like to remind us of the detrimental health repercussions of being overweight.

 - It’s then that some of us struggling with a high BMI or obesity level weight problems consider weight loss surgery, medically called Bariatric Surgery.

-We are bombarded by junk food options and fast food chains.
+We are under near-constant assault from junk food options and fast food chains.
 How are we ever going to keep our weight in check, even following the best eating plans after having weight loss surgery?

 Pre and Post Gastric Sleeve Diet and Eating after Weight Loss Surgery

-- Whether you choose a gastric sleeve, a gastric band or lap band, a gastric bypass or other weight loss surgery procedure, you’ll need to make changes in how you eat
+- Whether you choose a gastric sleeve, gastric band, lap band, a gastric bypass or other weight loss surgery procedure, you’ll need to make changes in how you eat

-- These diet changes are required both before and after you have the gastric procedure performed (pre and post-gastric sleeve diets)
+- You need to make these diet changes both before and after your gastric procedure (pre and post-gastric sleeve diets)

-- And whatever surgery you choose, if you lose over 20 kilos of weight, you are likely going to need excess skin excisions and body contouring surgery to help reduce skin fold problems associated with sagging skin after losing a lot of weight.
+- And whatever surgery you choose, if you lose over 20 kilos of weight, you are likely going to need excess skin excisions and body contouring surgery.
+This helps reduce skin fold problems associated with sagging skin after losing a lot of weight.